What Happens to Stock Options if I Leave the Company?

 Tips for Negotiating Equity at Your Next Job

-The most common reason employees and executives lose their stock options, RSUs or restricted stock awards is because they weren’t vested in the shares when they left the company.
+Typically, employees will have some time to manage vested shares or options.
+The most common reason employees and executives lose their stock options, RSUs or restricted stock awards is the shares were unvested when they quit.
 Most employers only requires time-based vesting.
 So you’ll need to stay at the company long enough to earn your shares.
 Typically, a portion of the grant will begin to vest after one year of service, but your vesting schedule will detail the terms of your grant.

 If your shares are vested, that’s a good thing, but there are often still a number of other considerations.
 Also, keep in mind that vesting ends the day you leave the company.